VDRL Venereal Disease Research LaboratoryVDRL Venereal Disease

 Primary Stage

 A chancre appears during the primary stage of syphilis.
-It will appear where the infection entered a person’s body.
+It will appear where the infection enters a person’s body.

 If a person does not receive treatment, syphilis will develop into the secondary stage.